 Apparently, this little speech is enough to change the mind of the young aggressor, who is won round to their cause.
 The quieter fellows returns, not really singing, more reciting a staccato list of events, like a slightly sceptical policeman quoting dubious testimony: “Then this young man / With an unhealthy tan / Puts a drink in my hand / And says, ‘I understand / You’re in search for a place / To continue the chase / Of the heavenly taste / I suggest in that case / You all come with me / To my place by the sea / Where the glasses shall be / Overflowing with free / Alcoholic delights / And free love if you like / For what point has this life / If you can’t realise your dreams?'”
 The joke that the boisterous youth is actually verbose, sophisticated, and touched by the gentleman’s odd speech doesn’t entirely work when received in the form of Hannon quoting it in a posh voice, but, well, needs must.
 The tension diffused by this offer of drink – not to mention the rather surprisingly liberated suggestion of sex, perhaps a glimmer of social progress as the old guard face the new century – the entire troupe head off to the young man’s house, and out of our album.
 “From the day I was born till the night I will die / All my lovers will be pink and elephantine”, sings the leader, and the song fades into a long, drawn-out, diseased-sounding saxophone solo not unlike the one with which Hannon would end “My Lovely Horse” two years later.

 As a step aside from the album’s main narrative, “A Drinking Song” is uniquely positioned to elaborate on its meaning.
 It gives us a moment of distance, which means a moment of perspective, and by determining which themes endure even in this remote orbit, we might better understand what Promenade is really about.
 In some sense, this track is obviously the B-side’s equivalent to “A Seafood Song” – the soundtrack to another indulgent act of communal consumption, but one that focuses on alcohol rather than fish.
 Another link is that both tracks dedicate themselves, half-jokingly, to absent friends: “A Seafood Song” to the fishermen, and “A Drinking Song” to the couple.
 What leaps out to me most, though, are the track’s references to the passage of time, with the aristocratic drunkards seeming to yearn for some imperial golden age, denigrating themselves for not making the most of their youth, and finally abandoning all thought in favour of substance abuse.
 Again, that metonymic equation: day, night, life, death.
-It all makes more sense when we remember that this is set on the last night of the millennium: there’s no better time for ennui than when Paul McGann is saving the world from Eric Roberts.
-The narrator’s descriptions of the man they meet on their trip to the off-licence, the “young Turk” with an “unhealthy tan”, are racially charged in an odd way, if not actually outright racist; this sort of works thanks to how character-driven and overtly fictive the song is, adding to the impression of sad, out-of-touch men past their prime.
+It all makes more sense when we remember that this is set on the last night of the millennium: there’s no better time for existential ennui than when Paul McGann is saving the world from Eric Roberts.
+The narrator’s descriptions of the man they meet on their trip to the off-licence, the “young Turk” with an “unhealthy tan”, have an odd racial tinge; but this works thanks to how character-driven and overtly fictive the song is, adding to the impression of sad, out-of-touch men past their prime.
 And regardless, the fellow seems to take it in his stride.
 The ending for this story is happy, though clearly a brief reprise from the march of time.
 But that’s what most things are.